vittorioromeo/vittorioromeo.info/content/_pages/index/_entries/180_blog_2016_md/6_variants0.md

 ### "Recursive" variants

 Variants can be used to represent recursive structures *(e.g. JSON objects)*.
-Since variants have a fixed size, a trivial way of implementing such structures consists in using **indirection with dynamically-allocated memory**.
+Since variants have a fixed size, a trivial way of implementing such structures consists of using **indirection with dynamically-allocated memory**.

 As an example, let's extend our previous `vnum` variant type to support vectors of other `vnum` instances.